PERSONAL FINANCE | august 12, 2024

 Insurance

 If you’re covered by your spouse’s health insurance plan, you’ll need to explore options for establishing your own coverage once the divorce is finalized.
-Keep in mind that while some states allow health care plans to continue covering ex-spouses, many do not.
+Keep in mind that while some states allow health care plans to continue covering ex‑spouses, many do not.
 Most states and health care plans, however, do allow eligible children to remain on the policy.
-If you lose coverage due to your divorce or legal separation, federal law gives you the right to continue coverage for 36 months through COBRA, though you’ll be responsible for the full premium.
+If you lose coverage due to your divorce or legal separation, federal law gives you the right to continue coverage for 36 months through the Consolidated Omnibus Budget Reconciliation Act (COBRA), though you’ll be responsible for the full premium.
 If you lose coverage and opt out of COBRA, you’ll qualify for a special enrollment period through the federal health care marketplace.
+If you established a long‑term care insurance policy as a couple, make sure you understand how that policy will be impacted by the divorce, as well as the options available to you.

 Consider your total insurance cost and coverage options carefully and prior to the divorce being finalized.
 This way, in addition to ensuring continuity of protection for yourself and your children, you can see that any financial assistance required from your ex‑spouse to afford your coverage is specified in the final agreement.

-Remember that you and your spouse aren’t required to heavily involve the court system or a judge in your proceedings at all.
-Together, you may even be able to divide assets in a mutually beneficial manner for which a judge would not be expected to consider.
+Remember that you and your spouse aren’t required to heavily involve competing attorneys, a judge, or the court system in your proceedings at all.
+Together, and with input from an objective financial planning professional, you may even be able to divide assets in a mutually beneficial manner that an attorney or judge would not be expected to consider.

 • Create a budget that aligns with your new income and expense situation.
 Many major household expenses that were previously shared (such as housing and health care) will now need to be paid independently.
 This may require trimming expenses, particularly in housing, or reducing your spending outlay in other areas.
 While not ideal, it may be necessary, and finding a trusted advisor to help you navigate those newfound changes is crucial to forming a path toward financial sustainability.